 The wrapped function is instrumented with cache_info() and cache_clear() functions to provide information about cache performance and clear the cache.
-See the functools.lru_cache() documentation for details.
+See the functions.lru_cache() documentation for details.

-In addition to maxsize, all decorators accept the following optional keyword arguments:

-- typed, if is set to True, will cause function arguments of different types to be cached separately.
-For example, f(3) and f(3.0) will be treated as distinct calls with distinct results. - getsizeof specifies a function of one argument that will be applied to each cache value to determine its size.
-The default value is None, which will assign each item an equal size of 1.
-This has been deprecated in favor of the new cachetools.cached() decorator, which allows passing fully customized cache objects. - lock specifies a function of zero arguments that returns a context manager to lock the cache when necessary.
-If not specified, threading.RLock will be used to synchronize access from multiple threads.
-The use of lock is discouraged, and the lock argument has been deprecated.

-New in version 1.1: Formerly, the decorators provided by cachetools.func were part of the cachetools module.

-@cachetools.func.lfu_cache (maxsize=128, typed=False, getsizeof=None, lock=threading.RLock) Decorator that wraps a function with a memoizing callable that saves up to maxsize results based on a Least Frequently Used (LFU) algorithm.

-@cachetools.func.lru_cache (maxsize=128, typed=False, getsizeof=None, lock=threading.RLock)

-Decorator that wraps a function with a memoizing callable that saves up to maxsize results based on a Least Recently Used (LRU) algorithm.

-Decorator that wraps a function with a memoizing callable that saves up to maxsize results based on a Random Replacement (RR) algorithm.

-Decorator to wrap a function with a memoizing callable that saves up to maxsize results based on a Least Recently Used (LRU) algorithm with a per-item time-to-live (TTL) value.
+- @cachetools.func.lfu_cache (maxsize=128, typed=False) - Decorator that wraps a function with a memoizing callable that saves up to maxsize results based on a Least Frequently Used (LFU) algorithm. - @cachetools.func.lru_cache (maxsize=128, typed=False) - Decorator that wraps a function with a memoizing callable that saves up to maxsize results based on a Least Recently Used (LRU) algorithm. - @cachetools.func.rr_cache (maxsize=128, choice=random.choice, typed=False) - Decorator that wraps a function with a memoizing callable that saves up to maxsize results based on a Random Replacement (RR) algorithm. - @cachetools.func.ttl_cache (maxsize=128, ttl=600, timer=time.time, typed=False) - Decorator to wrap a function with a memoizing callable that saves up to maxsize results based on a Least Recently Used (LRU) algorithm with a per-item time-to-live (TTL) value.